'Soft Soap SUD'

 Now, the same level of control can be achieved using a THOUSANDTH of this amount - Flazasulfuron @ 150 GRAMMES per HA!

-We are entering a new era for pesticide application, and we must all be armed appropriately to deal with the demands ahead.
+We are entering a new era for Pesticide Application, and we must all be armed appropriately to deal with the demands ahead.

-This will mean investing in people, equipment and associated training which, although expensive, ensures the job is carried out to the highest standard possible.
+This will mean investing in people, equipment and associated training, which although expensive, ensures the job is carried out to the highest standard possible.

 That's surely what it's all about, isn't it?

-CWC as a company are committed fully to the AMENITY ASSURED STANDARD, that has been rubber stamped by the Government, and is required under the National Action Plan that has been produced following the introduction of the EU Sustainable Use Directive.
+CWC as a company are committed fully to the AMENITY ASSURED STANDARD, that has been rubber stamped by the government, and is required under the National Action Plan that has been produced following the introduction of the EU Sustainable Use Directive.

 For more information, please contact Complete Weed Control's National office on 01325 324 277 or visit www.completeweedcontrol.co.uk.
+You can also follow CWC on Twitter @CWCLimited for much more news, reviews and insightful views.